kevdez/image-layer-flattener/README.md

 # nifty-image-magic-maker
 An image generator that can generate your 10k NFT project within seconds.

-_If you happen to clone this repo or use this CLI tool, please follow me on Twitter: https://twitter.com/mintyatmosphere_

 ```
 Nifty Magic Image Maker 1.0
 kevdez <@mintyatmosphere>